shoppimon/authoritah/README.md

 Unfortunately, this has a few major drawbacks:
 * Writing custom assertions quickly becomes cumbersome as permissions become more granular and the number of permissions in the system grows.
-* This model forces an aproach of granting roles with the maximal permissions.
+* This model forces an approach of granting roles with the maximal permissions.
   Narrowing down permissions to only apply in specific contexts is an afterthought.

 ### Enter A New Approach: Context-Based Role Resolution
-With Autoritah, a user's role is not static but changes based on the context object - essentially, instead of asking "what is this user's role?", we ask "what is the user's role given this object?".
+With *authoritah*, a user's role is not static but changes based on the context object.
+Essentially, instead of asking "what is this user's role?", we ask "what is the user's role given this object?".
 Once the role is dynamically decided, it is very easy to grant or deny permission to perform an action without any need of additional assertions.